Don (franchise): Jasjit

 A circus entertainer who used to work with Narang in the past, Jasjit (a.k.a.
 "JJ") is hired by Narang for one last heist.
 JJ refuses but is forced to accept because he needs money for his wife's medical treatment.
 He is arrested by DSP D'Silva, leading to his wife's death and leaving his children, Munni and Deepu, without a guardian until Vijay finds them and takes care of them.
 After his release from prison, JJ tries to kill D'Silva, but spares him when D'Silva offers to reunite JJ with his children.
 While waiting for D'Silva, JJ acquires a diary in the DSP's possession that contained information about Vardhaan's organisation.
 JJ attempts to trade the diary with Vardhaan in exchange for money, but finds Munni and Deepun (who were taken by Vardhaan as a leverage against Vijay) and rescues them, eventually teaming up with Vijay and Roma to take down Vardhaan.

-In the remake, Jasjit is a security software worker hired by Narang to pull off a heist.
-Trapped and forced to accept because his wife is kidnapped by Narang, Jasjit's story is similar to the one featured in the original.
+In the remake, Jasjit is a security software worker hired by an unknown assistant to pull off a heist.
+Trapped and forced to accept because his wife is kidnapped, Jasjit's story is similar to the one featured in the original.